My Celebrity Boyfriend

 - Try not to break their boat (see Stephen Moyer)

-I wrote various bits and pieces about the project at the time, they’re now on my blog – just click on the My Celebrity Boyfriend category.
+I wrote various bits and pieces about the project at the time, they’re now on my blog – just click on the My Celebrity Boyfriend category in the footer.
 There’s a couple of outtakes in the gallery too.
-And the book is still in print, should you wish to see for yourself just what I got up to…
+And the book is still in print, should you wish to see what I got up to for yourself…